sehugg/phomemo_d30/README.md

 # phomemo_d30
-Python script to print text on a Phomemo D30 label printer
+Python script to print text and images on a Phomemo D30 label printer via Bluetooth Low Energy (BLE)

+Fork updated for macOS.

 # Acknowledgements
 Based on [phomemo-tools](https://github.com/vivier/phomemo-tools) by Laurent Vivier and